 The 'Services' page of an Analyzer Script describes the default ports used when scripts are created by various Visual Execution Analyzer functions (Import project, Generate Executable StateMachine).
+You can update any of the Port specifications on this page.

 - Locate and double-click on the required script and select the 'Private Options | Services' page or - Click on in the window Toolbar, select the Package in which to create a new script, and select the 'Private Options | Services' page